ExpediaGroup/graphql-kotlin/website/docs/server/data-loaders-instrumentations.md

 that knows how to go to a database or make a network request to get field information while most simply take data from the returned memory objects.

+Note: `DataFetcher`s are some times called "resolvers" in other graphql implementations.

 **Execution Strategy**